 - Has litigation related to a similar issue previously been funded by LAO?
 What was the result?

 - Is this issue otherwise unlikely to come before the courts?

 - Does this application represent the most practical, realistic and cost‑effective way to bring this issue forward?

 - What pro bono contributions have been secured?
 Has counsel explored partnering, mentoring or resource‑sharing as potential conditions for provision of test case program funding for this matter, as a way of reducing costs?
 Are there other sources of funding or support which can be secured from other organizations?

 Individuals, groups of individuals and legal clinics can apply for test case funding.
-The committee will consider applications in the areas of criminal law, family law, mental health law and clinic law that fit the criteria above.
+The committee will consider applications in the areas of criminal law, family law, mental health law, clinic law, and refugee and immigration law that fit the criteria above.